 Lower-Body Stretches for Knee Pain

 Incorporating lower-body stretches into your fitness routine can relieve knee pain and improve flexibility.
-These stretches target the muscles supporting your knees, reducing tension and enhancing joint stability.
+These stretches target the muscles supporting your knees, reducing tension and enhancing joint stability and these are not exercises to avoid knee pain.

 1. Quadriceps Stretch